Superoldman96/cs-dlp/README.md

+# Retirement notice

+I don't use this project anymore.
+Feel free to fork it.

 # cs-dlp

 This is a fork of [coursera-dl](https://github.com/coursera-dl/coursera-dl) that works with modern Python and modern coursera.org, with added features and patches.